-Financial freedom is an indicator of banking efficiency as well as a measure of independence from government control and interference in the financial sector.
+Financial freedom is both an indicator of banking efficiency and a measure of independence from government control and interference in the financial sector.
 State ownership of banks and other financial institutions such as insurers and capital markets reduces competition and generally lowers the level of access to credit.

-In an ideal banking and financing environment characterized by a minimum level of government interference, independent central bank supervision and regulation of financial institutions are limited to enforcing contractual obligations and preventing fraud.
-Credit is allocated on market terms, and the government does not own financial institutions.
-Financial institutions provide various types of financial services to individuals and companies.
-Banks are free to extend credit, accept deposits, and conduct operations in foreign currencies.
-Foreign financial institutions operate freely and are treated the same as domestic institutions.
+In an ideal banking and financing environment characterized by a minimum level of government interference, independent central bank supervision and regulation of financial institutions are limited to enforcing contractual obligations and preventing fraud; credit is allocated on market terms; the government does not own financial institutions; financial institutions provide various types of financial services to individuals and companies; banks are free to extend credit, accept deposits, and conduct operations in foreign currencies; and foreign financial institutions operate freely and are treated the same as domestic institutions.